 In a letter dated November 21, 2018, Coso indicated that they would cease pumping until May 31, 2019, requesting a time extension beyond the current permitted pumping timeline.
 In a letter dated November 27, 2018, the ICWD agreed to allow Coso to pump up to the remaining 1,936 AF that was previously permitted to be pumped through May 31, 2019; provided that the annual pumping rate remains below 1,611 AF per 12-month period, and all other conditions of the CUP are adhered to.
-Pumping is permitted to continue until May 31, 2021.
+Pumping was permitted to continue until May 31, 2021.

-In an email dated January 14, 2020, Inyo County Water Department Hydrologist Keith Rainville provided the following information regarding hydrologic responses to the July 2019 Ridgecrest Earthquakes:
+In an email dated January 14, 2020, Inyo County Water Department Hydrologist Keith Rainville provided information regarding hydrologic responses to the July 2019 Ridgecrest Earthquakes, portions of which are excerpted here:

 On July 4 and 5, 2019 two large earthquakes, magnitudes (Mw) 6.4 and 7.1, respectively, struck the Ridgecrest area in the vicinity of the Ash Hill, Airport Lake and Little Lake fault zones.
-A significant sequence of aftershocks followed both events with strike-slip movement noted in a NW-SE trending zone approximately 70 kilometers (km) long by 40 km wide.
 Groundwater levels in Rose Valley, located approximately 20-30 miles northwest of the epicenters, have responded to these seismic events with both temporary step-changes and some longer-term trends as noted in Hay Ranch CUP monitoring wells.